New BBC channel launches with ‘Scotland’s Question Time’ and Scots stars

 The Grey Area, a gritty Edinburgh-set drama on the consequences of gang violence and drugs, which has been made by - and will star - Garry Anthony Fraser, a former heroin addict who has been mentored by Danny Boyle and Irvine Welsh, will also be shown in the first week.

-Other highlights of the first week include the debate of Test Drive, a new "car-based game show" fronted by Scottish wrestling star Graeme "Grado" Stevely, which will see teams of competitors answer questions via a specially-adapted sat-nav to determine their route to a well-known tourist destination.
+Other highlights of the first week include Test Drive, a new “car-based game show” fronted by Scottish wrestling star Graeme “Grado” Stevely, which will see teams of competitors answer questions via a specially-adapted sat-nav to determine their route to a well-known tourist destination.

 Steve Carson, BBC Scotland’s head of multi-platform commissioning, said: “We’ve been working with more than 70 suppliers across the creative sector to help fulfil our vision for the new BBC Scotland channel – a channel for modern Scotland with quality, compelling content.”